Quantum thermometry by single-qubit dephasing: OPTIMAL MEASUREMENT

 corresponding to a Fisher information

-The above equation, together with Eq.\eqref{rho} and the prescription $ \theta=\dfrac{\pi}{2} $ for the optimal state, makes it easy to see that for a measurement with $ a_{1}=1 $, i.e. the measurement of $\sigma_x$ on the qubit, we have $ F(T) = H(T) $ which corresponds to optimal estimation of temperature, given that an efficient estimator is employed to process data.
+The above equation, with the prescription $ \theta=\dfrac{\pi}{2} $ for the optimal state, makes it easy to see that for a measurement with $ a_{1}=1 $, i.e. the measurement of $\sigma_x$ on the qubit, we have $ F(T) = H(T) $ which corresponds to optimal estimation of temperature, provided that an efficient estimator is employed to process the data.
 Overall, we have that optimal temperature estimation at the quantum limit may be achieved by a feasible strategy, i.e. the preparation of the qubit in an eigenstate of $\sigma_x$ and the measurement of the same observable after the interaction with the thermal sample.